AguaClara/Textbook/Sedimentation/Sed_Design.rst

 In the next section, we will develop the mathematical models that help us explain the design.

 Note: this section will build off of the conceptual understanding established in the previous section and will explain how the tank works with derivations and mathematical models.

+How do we actually design a sedimentation tank?
+What are the parameters that actually matter?

 - Inlet and outlet channels
   - Exit weir height